nullren/multitailer/README.md

 # multitailer

 Multitailer is a Go library to tail and follow multiple files.
-The primary means of using this libary is using the `Watch` function which an example of is in `cmd/multitailer/main.go`.
+The primary means of using this libary is using the `Follow` function which an example of is in `cmd/multitailer/main.go`.

 ```go
 // WatchFunc is a function that is called when a file has